 In this regard, reproducability of the movement is desirable so that the patient's progress over a period of time can be checked.
 Thus, indexing movement of the body part being imaged through degrees or distance is advantageous.
-Reproducability, as provided by the present invention, is 15 also useful in conducting clinical studies of groups of
+Reproducability, as provided by the present invention, is also useful in conducting clinical studies of groups of patients.

-In accordance with the present invention, it is possible to use a larger diameter primary coil, allowing increased range of limb movement, without the degradation in image quality 20 which would be expected from the increased coil size.
+In accordance with the present invention, it is possible to use a larger diameter primary coil, allowing increased range of limb movement, without the degradation in image quality which would be expected from the increased coil size.
 This is possible because of total imaging available with the extensive use of secondary coils as described herein.
-For currently impossible with the known small primary coils which only allow about 50 degrees of flexion.
+For example, the knee could be flexed through its entire range of motion to allow optimum imaging of the knee joint.
+This is currently impossible with the known small primary coils which only allow about 50 degrees of flexion.